Can You Refinance a Reverse Mortgage?

 Interest Rates Have Declined

-If the HECM limits have increased since you took out your reverse mortgage, you could refinance your loan and receive access to additional funds.
+If the HECM (Home Equity Conversion Mortgage) lending limits have risen since you took out your loan, refinancing could give you access to additional funds.

 Switch to a Traditional Mortgage

-If your financial situation has recently changed or your dependents don’t want to sell the home after you die, you might decide to refinance your reverse mortgage and move back into a traditional loan.
+If your financial situation has changed, or your heirs want to keep the home after you pass, you might decide to refinance out of the reverse mortgage and back into a traditional loan.

-Switch From an Adjustable Rate Loan to a Fixed Rate Loan
+Switch From an Adjustable Rate to a Fixed Rate

-Reverse mortgages can have a fixed or adjustable rate.
-If you have an adjustable-rate reverse mortgage and believe interest rates are rising, you might want to refinance into a fixed-rate loan.
+Reverse mortgages can carry fixed or adjustable rates.
+If you have an adjustable-rate reverse mortgage and believe rates are heading higher, refinancing to a fixed rate can provide stability.

 Add a Spouse to Your Loan

-If you pass away, your non-borrowing spouse may be required to repay the reverse mortgage.
-However, refinancing to add them to the loan can provide some protection.
-They would then have the choice to sell the home or hold onto it until their death.
+If you pass away, a non-borrowing spouse may be required to repay the reverse mortgage.
+Refinancing to add them to the loan can offer protection — giving them the option to stay in the home until their own death rather than being forced to sell.

 How Refinancing a Reverse Mortgage Works

-When you refinance a reverse mortgage, you’ll pay off your current mortgage with a new one.
-You can refinance with another reverse mortgage or a traditional mortgage.
-The requirements are going to differ slightly between the two.
+When you refinance a reverse mortgage, you pay off the current mortgage with a new one.
+You can refinance into another reverse mortgage or into a traditional mortgage.
+Requirements differ slightly between the two paths.

-If you choose to refinance into another reverse mortgage, your loan amount will be based on your age, the value of your home, and current interest rates.
-You’ll then be able to receive the funds either as a lump sum payment, a line of credit, or with monthly payments.
+If you refinance into a new reverse mortgage, your loan amount will be based on your age, home value, and current interest rates.
+You can receive the funds as a lump sum, a line of credit, or monthly payments.

 Eligibility to Refinance a Reverse Mortgage

-• The home must be your primary residence: You must live in the house full-time.
+• The home must be your primary residence.
 Reverse mortgages are not available on investment properties or second homes.

-• You must be 62 or older: Reverse mortgages are only available to anyone 62 years and older.
+• You must be 62 or older.
+Reverse mortgages are only available to borrowers age 62 and up.

-• You can’t be behind on any federal debt: You must be current on all federal debt before you can use a reverse mortgage.
-This includes federal income taxes and student loan debt.
+• You must be current on all federal debt.
+This includes federal income taxes and federal student loans.

-• Access to additional funds when the home’s value increases
+• Access to additional funds if your home’s value has increased

-• Get better terms, potentially slowing the rate of loan balance growth
+• Potentially better terms that slow the rate of loan balance growth

-• Retain equity in the home by switching to a traditional mortgage
+• Ability to retain more equity by switching to a traditional mortgage

-• Monthly payments will resume if refinancing into a traditional mortgage
+• Monthly payments resume if you refinance into a traditional mortgage

-• May only be worth it for those with at least 40-50% equity in their homes
+• Generally only makes financial sense for those with at least 40–50% equity in the home

-Before you move forward with a reverse mortgage refinance, it’s also important to consider some of the alternatives available.
+Before moving forward with a reverse mortgage refinance, it’s worth considering these alternatives.

 Modify Your Repayment Terms